Campus Facilities, Offices, & Services

 Copies of insurance cards (front and back) must be uploaded into the student health portal, and you must complete a waiver and document your coverage every year at universityhealthplans.com so you are not automatically billed for the College’s student health plan.
 The College offers a health insurance plan with a limited amount of coverage for accidents and sickness.
 For more information about these insurance policies or to enroll, visit universityhealthplans.com.
 The premium for this policy changes annually and is billed to the student’s account.

-New for Fall 2022: International students will be automatically enrolled in the college’s student health insurance plan unless they can provide proof of coverage of a comparable plan with a billing address in the United States.
-Otherwise, these policies may not work or may not be accepted at local medical facilities, in which case, the student would be responsible for the medical bills.
+International students will be automatically enrolled in the college’s student health insurance plan because most international policies do not meet the requirements of the Maryland Insurance Commission for student health plans.
+These policies may not work or may not be accepted at local medical facilities, in which case, the student would be burdened with paying for medical expenses the incur.
+Charges for this student health insurance plan will show up on your student bill in Self Service as “SHIP Insurance”

 Intercultural Student Affairs